chaseruskin/orbit/docs/src/tutorials/dependencies.md

 $ orbit doc
 ```

 The documentation is compiled into HTML that can be hosted locally.
-One such way to host the HTML may be through Python's built-in `http.server` module as with the following command:
+One such way to host the HTML may be through your preferred web browser.
+One could open the documentation using Firefox with the following command:
 ```
-$ python3 -m http.server -d target/doc
+$ firefox target/doc/index.html
 ```

 Generating documentation for a project and all of its dependencies may be helpful when trying to integrate units into a new project by reading the inline documentation and source code for a given unit.